MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/roadmap-to-modern-management.md

 - M365-modern-desktop
 ---

-# Best practices from the field: Road map to modern management of Microsoft 365 Apps in the enterprise
+# Best practices from the field: Roadmap to modern management of Microsoft 365 Apps in the enterprise

-> [!IMPORTANT]
-> This is prerelease documentation for a preview program that isn’t available to everyone and is subject to change.

 > [!NOTE]
 > This article was written by Microsoft experts in the field who work with enterprise customers to deploy Office.

-Microsoft recently released to public preview a set of [new admin capabilities](../admincenter/overview.md#whats-new-in-preview) to monitor, manage, and update the installation of Microsoft 365 Apps for enterprise.
-Based on our work with customers during the preview, we've developed best practices on how to adopt these new features.
+The [Microsoft 365 Apps Admin Center](https://config.office.com/) provides several new admin capabilities to monitor, manage, and update the installation of Microsoft 365 Apps for enterprise.
+Based on our work with customers, we haveve developed the following best practices on how to adopt these new features.

 There's no definitive or required way to adopt these features.
-But the order described in this article helps admins quickly recognize the benefits while keeping the rate of change manageable.
+But the order described in this article helps admins quickly recognize the benefits, while keeping the rate of change manageable.
 Adjust the approach to the needs of your organization.

 ## Get insights within minutes: Microsoft 365 Apps health